eth-educators/eth-docker/.eth/ethdo/README.md

 Shut down Ubuntu, which will make your PC "forget" anything it knew about your mnemonic during this process.

 ## Send changes to the chain

+**This is not yet implemented.
+It'll go live in time for Goerli withdrawals**

 Copy the `change-operations.json` from USB to `./eth/ethdo` on your eth-docker node.